janimattiellonen/discgolf-diary/Road to Tyyni.md

 I mostly throw in tail wind.
 I tried one round with headwind: I really must use stable discs when throwing in headwind.
 When I threw Roc3, MD3 and MD4, the shots went pretty well but when I threw more understable discs, they pretty much went too much right.

+### 12.4.2018 (Home field, 1h 30min)

+Today was calm and almost no wind.
+Main take away from today was that I really focused on the hit.
+That is, in focused on trying to turn my body first and then accelerate.
+I didn't get correct momvement out of mmy left foot, but I felt the shots going quite straight, albeit not that far.
+This got me the feeling that this is a good way to practise and that length of throws will increase as I train.